qianniu0304/qianniu95/README.md

 PhD, Health Informatics, Graduate School of Medicine, Kyoto University

 PhD research focuses on the intersection of Natural Language Processing (NLP) and Health.
-Using social media and searching data, my works provide real-world evidence to understand public opinions and sentiments toward COVID-19 and HPV vaccination, and online information-seeking behaviors for infectious diseases.
+Using social media and searching data, my works provide real-world evidence to understand public opinions and sentiments and online information-seeking behaviors.
 Currently exploring the impact of generative AI on the research pipeline and the potential health applications.

 - [Google Scholar](https://scholar.google.com/citations?user=9zWQKgYAAAAJ&hl=en&authuser=1)
 - [LinkedIn](https://www.linkedin.com/in/qian-niu-9b45661a1/)